trevortylerlee/astro-atomic/src/content/blog/1-getting-started/index.md

 - **Terminal** - We'll use the terminal to run `git` commands.
 - **Git** - Used to pull and push your project to [GitHub](https://github.com/).

-## Download and install Astro Byte
+## Download and install Astro Atomic

 There are a couple ways to download the template.
 We recommend using GitHub's "Use this template" feature, but you can also clone the repository directly.

 ### Using GitHub's "Use this template" feature
-1. On [Astro Byte's GitHub page](https://github.com/trevortylerlee/astro-byte), click the "Use this template" button on the top right of the page and select "Create a new repository".
+1. On [Astro Atomic's GitHub page](https://github.com/trevortylerlee/astro-byte), click the "Use this template" button on the top right of the page and select "Create a new repository".

 2. Name your repostiroy and click "Create repository from template".